 01Negotiate Your Rent

 - Shop at the right time.
-If you live in a college town, you may have a better chance at negotiating the rent over the summer when students are gone.
+If you live in a college town, you may have a better chance of negotiating the rent over the summer when students are gone.

 - Check the ads online to see if a company is posting more often and at different rates to see how low you may be able to negotiate it.